 Although we have this fantastic adventure ahead of us, I have been feeling a little out of sorts lately.
 These last few weeks have been really difficult for me.
 I think it’s a mixture of feeling restless and a little stressed.

-It doesn’t help that this never ending Chicago winter has kept us indoors.
+It doesn’t help that this never-ending Chicago winter has kept us indoors.
 We haven’t had many opportunities for hiking, sunshine, and fresh air.
 In the spirit of diligent saving, we have given up dinners & drinks out to unwind after a long week at work.
-(I’m soooo sick of cooking every meal!)
-It’s also been stressful to adhere to our strict budget while trying to fulfill my duty as matron of honor in my sister’s upcoming wedding.
+(I’m so sick of cooking every meal!)
+It’s also been stressful to adhere to our strict budget while trying to fulfill my duty as a matron of honor at my sister’s upcoming wedding.

 The good news is that living in a big city, there are lots of great things to do on a limited budget.
 In fact, I have found some great events for Harry and I that are absolutely FREE!!!